 In contrast to the experience and power of Kings, Pages are students, novices, in possession of a beginner’s mind and heart.
 And while they may not have as much authority as their older counterparts, Pages bring a sense of delight and wonder to everything they do.

 The Page of Wands is passionate, inspired, eager to grow, and willing to take big risks just to find out what will happen.
-In this position, this hints at a person who loves to begin new things, who loves to experiment and play, who is fired up by possibility.
+This position hints at a person who loves to begin new things, experiment and play, and be fired up by possibility.

 What excitement is there in the start of something different?
 How often does that energy show up in regular life, and what would it look like to pursue that desire more consistently?